STANDARD CHARTERED BANK GROUP RECRUITMENT PRIVACY STATEMENT

 We may collect Personal Data about you from other sources.
 This includes social media channels, such as LinkedIn when you choose to provide us with a link to your profile as part of your job application through the integrated functionality on the Bank’s recruitment system.
 If you sign into the recruitment system using the LinkedIn functionality, we will collect your Personal Data from certain fields, by taking a snapshot and merging this with other data captured through the online application form to create a single profile.

 The Bank also use various social media channels and job boards to advertise and communicate the Bank’s open opportunities.
 If you sign-in to the Bank’s recruitment system through a social media channel, or job board where the functionality allows, the Bank may use the content of your Job Board application as described above.

 We will not collect your photographs or videos from any Social Network Site unless you submit a photograph or video voluntarily as part of your recruitment application.

-We may also obtain your contact details from publicly available sources, including content that you have made public on other Social Network Sites or similar sites for professional purposes to make initial contact with you for recruitment purposes.
-If we contact, you in this way you will be given the opportunity to opt out of receiving any further information about career opportunities with SCB and you can subsequently opt out at any time by contacting firstname.lastname@example.org.
+We may also obtain your contact details from publicly available sources, including content that you have made public on Social Network Sites for professional purposes to make initial contact with you for recruitment purposes.
+If we contact you in this way, you will be given the opportunity to opt out of receiving any further information about career opportunities with SCB and you can subsequently opt out at any time by contacting firstname.lastname@example.org

 Your Personal Data may be provided to SCB by recruitment agencies with whom you have registered an interest in working for SCB.
 Where a recruitment agency refers you to us, a profile will be created for you in our recruitment database based on the information provided and you will receive a notification asking you to log in and complete your candidate profile through a website.
 Candidates who do not log in and complete their profile within one month will have their profile deleted.
 Records will be maintained of who decided not to progress so that they are not contacted again.